Who will now own the house?

 If you pass away without specifying your wishes, your survivors may face legal complications.
 With competing relatives, it`s possible that a court could order the sale of the house, leaving your loved ones without a place to call home.
 Proper estate planning ensures that your house is transferred to whomever you wish.

 The death of a loved one is always a difficult and emotional time for family and friends.
-However, if the deceased had not made a Will, the situation is now more complicated.
-Without a Will, there are no instructions as to who will inherit assets, including the family home.
-This can lead to disputes between the relatives and a court ordering the sale of the house to divide the proceeds between certain relatives and not others.
+However, if the decease did not make a Will, the situation is now more complicated.
+Without a Will, there are no instructions as to who will inherit assets, including the family home; this can lead to disputes between the relatives and a court ordering the sale of the house to divide the proceeds between certain relatives.

 Another issue that can arise from dying without a Will is the potential for taxes and fees to eat into the value.
 When a property is sold, the proceeds are subject to estate taxes and capital gains taxes.